HSH.com on the latest move by the Federal Reserve

 Just to be clear, the short answer is "no," as you can see in the linked chart.

 A more recent example also shows the converse effect.
-The Fed last raised rate in July 2023 held them steady through April 2024.
-Over that time, mortgage rates rose by, and then declined by, more than a full percentage point.
+The Fed last raised rates in July 2023 held them steady through August 2024.
+Over that time, mortgage rates rose and then declined by well more than a full percentage point.
 All this change in mortgage rates happened while the Fed stood idly by.

 What does the federal funds rate directly affect?